s-afchar/Blondel_Calculator/README.md

 # Stair calculator
  ## Before starting

-This is the first time I write Python code, so it might be garbage.
-Indeed, for the sake of this assignment and for cross-platform compatibility reasons, I've translated some Visual Basic code I wrote during the first lockdown.
+This is the first time I write Python code, so it might be bad.
+Indeed, for the sake of this assignment, I tried my best to translate some Visual Basic (Windows only) code I wrote during the first lockdown into Python (platform agnostic).
 Therefore, it may not be the most optimal code.

 ## Description

 ![Alt text](Images/Screenshot.jpg "Screenshot")

+This program computes a straight stair based on the Blondel formula (2R + T = 61).

 ## Getting started